BitcoinQnA/bitcoin-wallet-guide/_pages/hardware.md

 ## Specter DIY

 [Specter DIY](https://specter.solutions/) is an open-source hardware wallet with large touchscreen, QR-code scanner and a smartcard-reader.
-As the name suggests, this device is built by the user with off the shelf [parts](https://github.com/cryptoadvance/specter-diy/blob/master/docs/shopping.md) that can be purchased from a number of different manufacturers which almost eliminates supply chain risk.
+As the name suggests, this device is built by the user with off the shelf [parts](https://github.com/cryptoadvance/specter-diy/blob/master/docs/shopping.md) that can be purchased from a number of different manufacturers which minimises supply chain risk.
 Once assembled, the user then flashes the firmware onto the device and proceeds with device setup.
 The device is supported by Specter Desktop but is still an early project and is not well suited to someone with limited technical knowledge, proceed with caution.

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/Specter%20DIY.png" class=responsive width="210" height="390" maxheight="390">